KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ##

-Accuracy rate based on the recommended probability 0.372 is very misleading because the gap betweeon sensitivity and specificity is too high, at 30.98%.
+Accuracy rate based on the recommended probability 0.372 is very misleading because the gap between sensitivity and specificity is too high, at 30.98%.

 ``` r